Copycat pottery? Copycat may not sound good to you. It feels like we are going to copy someone's work and lack of originality.

 I have been using this clay for many pottery crafts and fairy house projects.
-My last experiment was adding tissue paper when the clay still soft.
+I have added tissue paper when the clay still soft.

 You can see that step when I make bunny egg cup project below.
 Click the link or image to see my video.

-My second favorite choice of clay for copycat pottery craft is clay paste.
-I use 3 types of clay paste.
+My second favorite choice of clay for copycat pottery craft is clay texture paste.
+I use 2 types of clay paste.
 Please note that I always make small amount of paste for my project because I don't keep it overnight.

 I just add water on to my homemade paper clay.
 As a guide I use about 10 gr/ 0.02lbs water for every 100 gr/ 0.22 of clay.
 You can double the size/ measurement if you want.
 You'll see the wet and dry paste when I spread it on the cardboard directly with plastic spatula.